ollegreen/Olles_Time_Series_Data_and_Models/README.md

 * WIP
 * In the end will provide quick access to datasets to test Time Series Models on.

+## Models

+* Classic Time Series to benchmark more ambitious models.
+1. Naive (give in the lag)
+2. ARIMA
+3. Holt Winter

 ## Datasets
 * All are in pandas format and formatted correctly.